Online Programs in Electrical & Computer Engineering

 • Study is available for fall, spring and summer sessions.
 ECE courses are typically offered in fall and spring only.
 Non-ECE courses are available throughout the year, including summer.
 A semester is generally 15 weeks of lectures plus the final exam period.
 Summer sessions are normally either 5 weeks or 10 weeks, including the final exam period.

 • A list of available fully online courses is available.
-Visit the UA Student Center
+Visit the U of A Student Center class search site and select Arizona Online.

 • Certain graduate ECE courses ask for previous study.
 Students should contact the instructor in advance with any questions about prerequisite material.
 If a student has a non-ECE bachelor's degree, they may not be prepared for some courses.
 If so, the student can review the syllabus for that course and do self-study with the textbook.
 Alternatively, the student may choose to enroll in the undergraduate course at Arizona Online or another institution, prior to beginning the graduate coursework.